- Experience Points and Character Levels

-- Even earlier than Zelda II was an Infocom text adventure, Beyond Zork.
+- There's an Infocom text adventure, Beyond Zork.
 Your character had various stats, could use potions and herbs, and even attack monsters, yet it had all of the trademarks of the previous Zork games (including the mindbending puzzles).
 Surprisingly, it worked.

 - In Ōkami, when you do a good deed (from making trees blossom to helping cook the ultimate dish) you are rewarded with so-called "praise spheres" which more or less function as experience points, allowing you to increase your ink, your solar energy or your number of stomachs.
 The health is also partly increased with hidden solar fragments.

 - Remember Me had Nilin gain PGP points for defeating enemies, several abilities unlocked as she gains levels as well the Game Codex and several types of Rare Candy hidden away for Sidetrack Bonus.

 - Swim, Ikachan! has experience points earned by either killing enemies or eating a limited supply of fishes that increase player's maximum hitpoints when enough is collected.